When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

-The admin will find the WAF Security Country Ban List, where the admin can enable or disable a country(s) at any point of time.
+The admin will find the WAF Security Country Ban List, where the admin can enable or disable a country(s) at any point in time.

-Thus, to enable any country(s), the admin will have to select the countries whose status is disable from the list as shown below.
+Thus, to enable any country(s), the admin will have to select the countries whose status is disabled from the list as shown below.

 WAF Security Brute Force Log

 Moving on, the next configuration in the configuration list is the WAF Security Brute Force Log.

 As the admin clicks on the WAF Security Brute Force Log sub-menu option, it redirects to the WAF Security Brute Force Log page.